 - 1 cup blueberries

-- 1 tbsp water if needed depending on thickness of the coconut yogurt
+- 1 tablespoon water if needed depending on thickness of the coconut yogurt

 - Preheat oven to 350 F and line a muffin tray with muffin liners.